liquity/dev/README.md

 `LQTYStaking.sol` - the staking contract, containing stake and unstake functionality for LQTY holders.
 This contract receives ETH fees from redemptions, and LUSD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of LQTY tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
-Upon system launch, the CommunityIssuance automatically receives a supply of LQTY - the “community issuance” supply, provisionally set to one quarter of the total supply.
+Upon system launch, the `CommunityIssuance` automatically receives 32 million LQTY - the “community issuance” supply.
 The contract steadily issues these LQTY tokens to the Stability Providers over time.

 `LQTYToken.sol` - This is the LQTY ERC20 contract.
 It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**